Medium: Diversity and Inclusion

-What you see below was primarily collected through an optional survey we sent to our staff last month and is valid as of December 1st, 2017.
+The majority of this data was collected through an optional demographic survey sent to our employees.
 A few notes on the data:

-- We separate our statistics into tech — which includes engineering, product, and data science — and non-tech, which includes (but is not limited to) marketing, content, operations, human resources, and design.
+- We separate our statistics into tech—which includes engineering, product, and design—and non-tech.
 We do not separate the demographics for other functional groups because their small size precludes anonymity.

 - Senior employees are defined as individuals who are either an executive or are in one of the top two levels of our five-tier internal leveling system.